 The Department of Health and Aged Care is responsible for achieving the Australian Government’s health and ageing policy priorities through evidence-based policy, program administration, research, regulatory activities, and partnerships with other government entities, consumers and stakeholders.

-- The payment of personal benefit health care entitlements as these payments are based on information provided by the payment recipients and may be significantly impacted by delays in recipients providing correct or updated information and/or provision of incorrect information resulting in invalid payments.
-(KAM – Accuracy of personal benefits and subsidies)
+- The payment of personal benefit health care entitlements are based on information provided by the payment recipients and may be significantly impacted by delays in recipients providing correct or updated information and/or provision of incorrect information resulting in invalid payments.
+(KAM – Accuracy of personal benefit health care entitlements)

 - The calculation of payables and provisions for outstanding claims for medical services and pharmaceuticals and pharmaceutical services due to the uncertainty associated with claim experience and patterns.
-(KAM – Valuation of personal benefits provisions and payables)
+(KAM – Valuation of personal benefit provisions)

 - The complexity of pharmaceutical benefit scheme drug recoveries due to the diversity of the risk sharing arrangements entered into with pharmaceutical companies.
 The risk sharing arrangements differ in respect to the entitlements for recovery and the calculation of the amount recoverable.